SailingDreamer/SimulatedCyclesEGSE/README.md

-# HS2 Electrical Ground Support Equipment (EGSE)
+# Charge/Discharge Cycle Program for Battery Tests

-The EGSE repository contains scripts for validating the functionality of HS-2's electrical system.
+The repository contains scripts for testing battery packs.
 To use the repository, first clone it and install the required dependencies:

 ```
 pip install -r requirements.txt